Skip to content

 GitHub Actions Integration

-Example Workflow: Issue & PR Assistant
+Example 1: Issue & PR Assistant (Read-Only)

-File: .github/workflows/probe-issues.yml
+File: .github/workflows/probe-assistant.yml

 yaml